PragnyaKalvakol/GDP-I-GROUP-4/README.md

 #### Dart

-Dart is a client-optimized language for fast apps on any platform.
+<p>Dart is a client-optimized language for fast apps on any platform.It is an open source and scalable programming language with many built-in libraries.Dart can be extensively used to create single-page applications.</p>

 ##### Dart Advantages
 -  Easy to learn